After discovering an insurance-buying process that was actually pleasant, a homeowner in Sanford, Florida, wants everyone she knows to switch to Kin.

 She explained her predicament to Curt.

 “He said, ‘You know what?
 Let me see what I can do to help,’” says Mary.
 “I was shaking my head.
 I knew there was no one who could do it.
 Everyone was swamped.”

 But when he called back the next day, Curt had found a company and set up the inspection.
 The company came out the following day – and then things got even better.

 Mary was floored that the wind mitigation inspection happened so fast.
 On top of that, the premium Kin quoted her was about half of what she’d been paying for home insurance.

 “I asked, ‘What happens if I switch right now?’’

 He explained that her current insurance company would refund her the remainder of her premium.
 In fact, he even contacted the necessary parties to get the process started.

 “I said, ‘I’m switching, and I’m switching right now.’”

 And she did.
-Since making the switch, Mary has been encouraging every homeowner she knows in Florida to apply for coverage through Kin.
+Since making the switch, Mary has been encouraging everyone she knows to apply for Florida homeowners insurance through Kin.